LimelightVision/LimelightDocs/docs/software_change_log.rst

 * Smartdashboard auto-posting

 	*LL auto-posts certain pieces of information to SmartDashboard (IP Address, Interface url, etc.).
-The names of these values now containt the hostname.
+The names of these values now contain the hostname.

 Features & Changes
 --------------------